Remigration: Criticism

 Michael Weiss and Julia Ebner, of the Institute for Strategic Dialogue, have identified the "identitarian concept of 'remigration'" as having accelerated since 2014, and associated it with increasing calls from the far-right for mass deportation of non-white Europeans, in what they described as "ethnic cleansing".
+Ebner also stated that avoiding the word "deportation" is useful to sidestep associations of deportations during the Holocaust.